Crossbow

-The earliest known crossbows were made in the first millennium BC, not later than the 7th century BC in ancient China, and not later than the 1st century AD in Greece (as the gastraphetes); each civilization developed the weapon independently.
-Crossbows brought about a major shift in the role of projectile weaponry in wars, such as during Qin's unification wars and later the Han campaigns against northern nomads and western states.
+The earliest known crossbows were invented in ancient China in the first millennium BC and brought about a major shift in the role of projectile weaponry in wars, especially during Qin's unification wars and later the Han campaigns against northern nomads and western states.
 The medieval European crossbow was called by many names, including "crossbow" itself; most of these names derived from the word ballista, an ancient Greek torsion siege engine similar in appearance but different in design principle.

-In modern times, firearms have largely supplanted bows and crossbows as weapons of warfare.
-However, crossbows still remain widely used for competitive shooting sports and hunting, or for relatively silent shooting.
+In modern times, firearms have largely supplanted bows and crossbows as weapons of war, but crossbows remain widely used for competitive shooting sports and hunting, and for relatively silent shooting.

 Terminology

-A crossbowman or crossbow-maker is sometimes called an arbalista, arbalist or arbalest.
-The last two are also used to refer to the crossbow.

-Arrow, bolt and quarrel are all suitable terms for crossbow projectiles.
+A crossbowman is sometimes called an arbalist, or historically an arbalister.Arrow, bolt and quarrel are all suitable terms for crossbow projectiles, as was vire historically.

 The lath, also called the prod, is the bow of the crossbow.
-According to W.F.
-Peterson, the prod came into usage in the 19th century as a result of mistranslating rodd in a 16th-century list of crossbow effects.
+According to W. F. Peterson, prod came into usage in the 19th century as a result of mistranslating rodd in a 16th-century list of crossbow effects.

-The stock is the wooden body on which the bow is mounted, although the medieval tiller is also used.
+The stock (a modern term derived from the equivalent concept in firearms) is the wooden body on which the bow is mounted, although the medieval tiller is also used.

 The lock refers to the release mechanism, including the string, sears, trigger lever, and housing.

 Construction

-A crossbow is essentially a bow mounted on an elongated frame (called a tiller or stock) with a built-in mechanism that holds the drawn bow string, as well as a trigger mechanism which is used to release the string.
+A crossbow is essentially a bow mounted on an elongated frame (called a tiller or stock) with a built-in mechanism that holds the drawn bow string, as well as a trigger mechanism, which is used to release the string.